Cray-HPE/docs-csm/introduction/scenarios.md

 The details of the process are outlined in [255-FIRMWARE-ACTION-SERVICE-FAS.md](255-FIRMWARE-ACTION-SERVICE-FAS.md) using recipes listed in [256-FIRMWARE-ACTION-SERVICE-FAS-RECIPES.md](256-FIRMWARE-ACTION-SERVICE-FAS-RECIPES.md)

-Then the administrator should install additional products following the procedures in the HPE Cray EX System Installation and Configuration Guide S-8000.
+Then the administrator should install additional product streams.
+Refer to the _HPE Cray EX System Installation and Configuration Guide 1.5 S-8000_ for procedures to install other product streams.